LinuxForHealth/health-patterns/data-access/README.md

     * Scope:  launch/patient openid fhirUser offline_access patient/*.read (see [SMART App Launch: Scopes and Launch Context](http://www.hl7.org/fhir/smart-app-launch/scopes-and-launch-context/index.html#quick-start))
     * State:  1234 (any random value)
     * Client Authentication:  Send as Basic Auth header

     ![Postman screenshot](images/postman.png)

 3. Click `Get New Access Token` and enter the username and password of a registered user.
 For convenience, the default `alvearie/keycloak-config` image creates a single user with username `fhiruser` and password `change-password`.
 The user *must* have a corresponding `resourceId` attribute which matches the id of the corresponding Patient resource on the FHIR server.

 4. Consent and proceed.
 By default, the consent screen will only appear for a user a single time (per client).

 5. On the Token Details dialog, scroll to the bottom and look for the `patient` attribute.
-The value of this attribute should come from the corresponding `resoourceId` attribute of the user in Keycloak.
+The value of this attribute should come from the corresponding `resourceId` attribute of the user in Keycloak.
 If you are using the default `alvearie/keycloak-config` config, this should be `Patient1`.

 6. Scroll back to the top of the Token Details page and click `Use Token`.
 This will automatically associate this access token with your request.

-7. Click `Send`.
+7. Enter a request URL like `https://localhost:9443/fhir-server/api/v4/ExplanationOfBenefit` and click `Send`.
 The response should contain only resources associated with this user.
-If you are using the default `fhiruser` user and the sampleDB provided with this pattern, you should see four ExplanationOfBenefit resources returned from the server.
+If you are using the default `fhiruser` user and the sampleDB provided with this pattern, you should see a single ExplanationOfBenefit resource returned from the server.

 #### Delegated user access
 What if the end user has access to multiple different patient records?
 The Keycloak extensions for FHIR provides a patient context picker.